aedart/athenaeum/docs/archive/current/audit/record-changes.md

 $category->save(); // change is automatically recorded.
 ```

+Behind this scene, events containing original and change attributes are dispatched.
+See the [Events chapter](./events.md) for additional information.

-## Retrieve Audit Trail
+## Retrieve Changes

-To retrieve an audit trail, for your model, you can use the `recordedChanges()` [relationship method](https://laravel.com/docs/13.x/eloquent-relationships).
+To retrieve an audit trail for your model, use the `recordedChanges()` [relationship method](https://laravel.com/docs/13.x/eloquent-relationships).

 ```php
 $changes = $category->recordedChanges()->first();